 The standard deed deck consists of 16 basic action cards.
 Each of the characters has 2 of those cards replaced with a stronger version of them.
 First, let’s take a look at what the base actions are.

 Generally, we could divide them by their color – the mana that is used for their stronger effect, but I prefer splitting them up by the type of action that they do.
 Considering this, I came up with 4 main categories: move, mana, influence, and combat actions.

 March and Stamina are your basic movement cards.
 You get two of each and their effect can be doubled with green or blue mana.

 Promise and Threaten are your basic Influence cards, used for interacting with locals, mostly recruiting units.
-Stronger effect of Threaten makes you lose reputation.
-It’s usually worth taking, unless your initial reputation is already way in the negatives.
+A stronger effect of Threaten makes you lose your reputation, but it’s usually worth taking, particularly if it allows you to recruit a powerful unit.

 Your basic battle actions: base attack and base block.

-On top of those there are a few special “combo” cards, that can do more than one sort of thing.
+On top of those, there are a few special “combo” cards, that can do more than one type of action

 A very powerful action card, but it demands a sacrifice in form of another card.
 Having it in your hand gives you a lot of flexibility.

 Your only heal card in the starting deck.
 You can heal rank I and II units with it or yourself.
 Drawing extra cards is a very useful alternative.

 Now, the heroes.
 As said, they each replace two base action cards with two stronger action cards (which are like basic action cards with some added bonuses) and have personalized skill decks to choose from.